 Lastly, the V3 pro vaporizer has average draw resistance, meaning it’s not the most free-flowing vaporizer, but it’s not hard to draw from either.
 The airflow depends on how tightly you pack the chamber, your draw speed, and how often you stir the chamber.

 If you’re looking for something with less draw resistance in the same price range, check out the POTV One vaporizer.
 I would also recommend the Mighty+ vaporizer because it offers the least amount of draw resistance of all the vapes I’ve tested, meaning that it’s the most free-flowing and requires minimal effort to draw.
 I have links to all mentioned reviews in the suggested reviews section.

 Chamber Info + How to Load Bowl

 The XMAX V3 Pro vaporizer will hold about .15 grams of dry herb.
 You can get more into the chamber with a slight pack down but try not to overload the chamber because you will need to stir the bowl after a draw or two.

 One feature that I like is the funneled bowl design.
 It makes it easy to load bowls while on the go or just in general.
 Make sure to clean off any extra materials to create a good seal for the mouthpiece.

 I prefer a medium to a fine grind with the XMAX V3 pro, and be sure to stir after a couple of draws to get the most of your herb.

 I haven’t tried the XMAX v3 pro wax cup yet.
 I’m not a huge fan of using wax with dry herb vaporizers because I feel like it’s not very efficient.
-I prefer to use my Rig-in-One portable dab rig for concentrates.
+I prefer to use my Rig-in-One portable dab rig (RiO Review) for concentrates.
 Let me know in the comments if you are using the XMAX v3 Pro wax cup accessory and how you like it.